Rebecca Schiller, former Birthrights CEO will be speaking to student midwives at their midwifery society conference on

 Transforming Consent in Maternity Care Seminar – 11th October 2017

 Following the landmark UK Supreme Court decision in the Montgomery v Lanarkshire Health Board (2015) case, this seminar brought together a small group of leaders in law and healthcare to proactively shape the implementation of Montgomery v Lanarkshire in the UK.
 During the seminar we shared understanding and ideas to build a comprehensive picture of the changes that are taking place to develop a maternity culture that enables lawful consent.
-We will be sharing our recommendations soon.
+You can read more about the discussions and recommendation here.

 The second Policing Pregnancy conference was held on the 18 May at Canterbury Christchurch University and is a collaboration between Birthrights, the British Pregnancy Advisory Service (BPAS), the Centre for Parenting Culture Studies (CPCS), and Engaging Sociology at CCCU.